Code-Screen/Code-Screen.github.io/docs/extending-time.md

 <br>

-If the candidate has not started the test, the number of hours/days you choose here will be added to the `existing deadline` the candidate has to submit their solution from when they were sent the test.
+If the candidate has not started the test, the number of hours/days you choose here will be added to the `existing deadline` the candidate has to start the test from when they were sent the test.
 The `existing deadline` here refers to the `Deadline` value you had set for this test when you sent the test to this candidate.

 If the candidate has started the test, the number of hours/days you choose here will be added to the